Discovering a 42-mile Urban Hike Through Denver on Trails

 Each one of the regional trails had a very different personality.
 These trails followed through distinct areas, which I roughly broke into five.

-The orange area along the Sand Creek hosts Stapleton, a reurbanized area created from the old Stapleton airport.
+The orange area along the Sand Creek hosts Stapleton (now called Central Park), a reurbanized area created from the old Stapleton airport.
 Here, life exists around major transit areas while relaxing along the Sand Creek.
 Housing, industry, commercial, and transit co-exist in a shared life of action and balance.

 Historically, the Stapleton Airport was put “way out” in Rattlesnake Holler.
 Major thoroughfares grew around it, including Colfax Blvd and Quebec, while railroad continued its western expansion wax and wane.
 Eventually I70 replaced the east-west bound traffic, and the Stapleton neighborhood overtook the airport.
 Thus, once there were warehouses and western distribution centers, now there are homes in what used to be a food desert surrounded by industrialization.